OpenGammaProject/AFBR-SiPM-Carrier-Board/README.md

 # AFBR SiPM Carrier Board

 **Attention EOL: The AFBR-S4N66C013 SiPM is scheduled for obsolescence and will be discontinued by the manufacturer.
-It is therefore not recommended for new designs.**
+It is therefore not recommended for new designs.
+This repo will therefore be archived.**

 Carrier board for a 6 mm AFBR-S4N66C013 silicon photomultiplier by [Broadcom](https://docs.broadcom.com/doc/AFBR-S4N66C013-NUV-HD-Single-Silicon-Photo-Multiplier-DS) designed specifically to work with the [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector).